 With more and more young people using social networking sites, incidents of cyberbullying have increased and become a pervasive issue in the education sector.
 It can be quite a challenge for schools to keep up with the way in which students access and utilise the technology available to them, but it's even more of a challenge to come up with necessary procedures and rules to deal with bullying facilitated by social media.
 The Department for Education now wants schools to implement policies that will enable them to do the following three things: clearly state what the responsible use of IT equipment and networks involves; confiscate and retain devices; and monitor and restrict the use of IT resources.
 VWV has been advising schools on how to draw up and implement cyberbullying policies.

 Universities are worried about the effect of the immigration cap on their income from overseas students.
 Immigration has become an especially hot potato in the education sector since London Metropolitan University had its licence to accept non-EU students revoked by the UK Border Agency in 2012.
-The university has since won this licence back, but the debacle provoked an intense debate as to what responsibilities a university should have when it comes to sponsoring overseas students.
+More recently Birmingham's Newman University lost its licence in April 2017 due to Home Office rules which revoke licences if 10% of international students recruited are refused visas.
+London Met has since won this licence back, but there is an ongoing debate as to what responsibilities a university should have when it comes to sponsoring overseas students.
 Why should a university be culpable for policing the UK's borders when its primary purpose is simply to educate?
-Britain's decision to leave the EU in 2016 will further complicate the issue of enrolling students from overseas.
+Britain's 2016 decision to leave the EU will further complicate the issue of foreign student numbers.

-Whatever stance is taken, it is clear that universities will have to – for the time being, at least – take extra care when admitting overseas students onto their courses.
+Whatever stance is taken, it is clear that universities will have to – for the time being at least – take extra care when admitting overseas students onto their courses.
 This means universities must check that students have the right visas to study in the UK and regularly monitor the attendance of international students.
-Given the signal sent out by the revocation of London Met's licence, twinned with the fact that many universities depend on the higher tuition received from international students, universities will probably be more inclined to reach out to law firms for advice on their sponsorship duties and compliance visits from the Home Office.
+Given the pressure on universities to be compliant, twinned with the fact that many depend on the higher tuition received from international students, universities will probably be more inclined to reach out to law firms for advice on their sponsorship duties and compliance visits from the Home Office.

-Initially the previous coalition government planned to introduce an English Baccalaureate to entirely replace GCSEs (introduced in 1988).
-These plans were dropped in 2013 after fierce opposition from the teaching profession.
+Plans to bring in a full-scale English Baccalaureate to entirely replace GCSEs (introduced in 1988) were dropped in 2013 after fierce opposition from the teaching profession.
 Something called the 'EBacc' has now been introduced, but it currently serves only as an indicator of school performance based on how many pupils get a C or above in the core academic subjects at GCSE.
 However, the government announced in June 2015 its intention for pupils to take a minimum of seven EBacc subjects as part of the 2020 GCSE exam cycle.
 The announcement was met with criticism due to the restrictive nature of the choices and the lack of emphasis on creative subjects like art and music.